Cryptoeconomics/cryptoeconomics.github.io/quant_trade_arbitrage.md

 title: Quant, Trading, and Arbitrage <a href="/contribute"><font color="grey" size="4">(Soliciting Contributions)</font></a>
 ---

-<b>Chapter Summary:</b> How does one trade between currencies in the best way possible in order to aquire the most money?
-In this chapter trading between the hundreds of coins is clarified.
+<b>Chapter Summary:</b> How can we use data-driven strategies to find investment opportunities?
+Can technical analysis help traders?
+What kind of arbitrage opportunities are there in such a new, inefficient market?
+This chapter addresses these questions.